netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure.md

 Perform the following steps to deploy a stand-alone Citrix ADC CPX as the ingress device.

-1. Deploy a Citrix ADC CPX ingress with in built Citrix ingress controller in your Kubernetes cluster using the following command.
+1. Deploy a Citrix ADC CPX ingress with an in-built Citrix ingress controller in your Kubernetes cluster using the following command.

         kubectl create -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/azure/manifest/all-in-one.yaml

-1. Access the application using the following command.
+2. Access the application using the following command.

         curl http://<External-ip-of-loadbalancer>/ -H 'Host: citrix-ingress.com'